A community for qualitative researchers.

 October 9, 2020

-QuIRI Director Lee Humphreys introduces current QuIRI program initiatives and presents, "Digital Qualitative Methods During COVID," with ideas and strategies for different kinds of qualitative methods that utilize digital communication technologies.
+QuIRI Director Lee Humphreys introduces current QuIRI program initiatives and presents “Digital Qualitative Methods During COVID,” with ideas and strategies for different qualitative methods that utilize digital communication technologies.

 Faculty who apply to this should not be dissuaded from applying to the CCSS Research, Conference, or Roper Center Grants.
 These smaller amounts of funding are different from other CCSS funding and are intended to help qualitative scholars in their research.